Azure-Samples/ms-identity-node/README.md

     }).catch((error) => console.log(JSON.stringify(error)));
 ```

-Putting together the routing and all the logic for starting the sign in yields the following code:
+Putting together the routing and all the logic for starting the sign-in yields the following code:

 ```js
 app.get('/', (req, res) => {